Raymundus Jordanus: Biography and identity

 It is known for certain that this Raymundus was a Frenchman, a Canon Regular of St. Augustine, prior of the house of his order at Uzès, in southern France, and afterwards Abbot of Selles-sur-Cher, France where he lived and died.
 Selles, it appears, was not then a Cistercian monastery.
 Raymundus wrote about the year 1381.
 In an account of a transaction between the Canons Regular and the Bishop of Uzès in the year 1377, Raymundus is styled licentiate, and it is stated that he was elected by the chapter of his order to present and conduct its cause before an ecclesiastical tribunal presided over by Cardinal Sabinensi, which he did with ability and success.
-Whether Raynaud is right in his theory that Raymundus Jordanus is Idiota, or whether Idiota is to remain unknown like the Auctor operis imperfecti, so often quoted by Christian writers, may still be regarded by many as an open question.

 Writings

 There is however no question as to the works themselves.
 They were all written in Latin, and have been translated at least to Dutch in 1535, and to Spanish by 1550 In the edition of his works published in Paris in the year 1654 we have the following collection: — six books of "Meditations"; a "Treatise on the Blessed Virgin"; a "Treatise on the Religious Life"; and the "Spiritual or Mystical Eye".
 He wrote also a "Commentary on Psalm xv".
-His book of "Meditations" contains six chapters: (1) De amore divino; (2) De Virgine Maria; (3) De vera patientia;
+His book of "Meditations" contains six chapters:

-(4) De continuo conflictu carnis et animæ; (5) De innocentia perdita; (6) De morte.

 These meditations were published in Paris in 1519, and the volume is said to have been the work of a pious and holy man who gave no other name than Idiota.

-All his works are written in a simple, clear and pure style; and they are replete with Christian wisdom.
-They deserve to be classed with the works of the early Fathers of the Church and to be made known in the vernacular for the benefit and edification of pious readers.
+The Catholic Encyclopedia describes their style as "simple, clear and pure."